 Fall Travel Tips

-Vermont's foliage season usually begins during early or mid-September and extends into late October.
-The magic moment of the 'best' foliage can be found at many different times and places as the season progresses.
+Vermont's foliage season usually begins early to mid-September and extends into late October.
+The magic moment of the 'peak' foliage can be found at many different times and places as the season progresses.

 The first two weekends of October are the state's busiest of the year.
 Book these dates as early as possible.